LF-Engineering/darst/README.md

 - Run `./setup.sh test` to deploy on `test` env.
 - Run `./test.sh test` to test database (should list databases).
 - Run `./config.sh test` to configure patroni once it is up & running, check for for `3/3` Ready from `testk.sh get sts -n devstats devstats-postgres`.
-- Deploy `dev-analytics-api` DB structure: `./dev_analytics/structure.sh`.
+- Deploy `dev-analytics-api` DB structure: `./dev_analytics/structure.sh test`.
-- Deploy populated `dev-analytics-api` DB structure: `./dev_analytics/populate.sh`.
+- Deploy populated `dev-analytics-api` DB structure: `./dev_analytics/populate.sh test`.
 You will need `dev_analytics/dev_analytics.sql.secret` file which is gitignored due to sensitive data.
+- You can delete `dev-analytics-api` database via `./dev_analytics/delete.sh test`.
 - To delete run `./delete.sh test`.
 - For each file in `redis/secrets/*.secret.example` create corresponding `redis/secrets/*.secret` file. `*.secret` files are not checked in the gitgub repository.
 - Each file must be saved without new line at the end. `vim` automatically add one, to remove `truncate -s -a filename`.